 The sin capacity produces lust patterns.
 It is from these that sin originates.

 The appearance of humility is often unadulterated pride.

-Religious leaders love to advance their own notions about God because it gives them an edge on everyone else.
-This is spiritual pride, a love of advancing special notions.
-This puts them in a special place in the religious community.
-They loved to be thought of as wiser than other Christian leaders.
+Religious leaders love to advance their notions about God because it gives them an edge over everyone else.
+This attitude is spiritual pride, a love of advancing special notions.
+This belief puts them in a special place in the religious community.
+They love to think of themselves as wiser than other Christian leaders.
 Pride is at the foundation of many religious errors and biblical corruption.
-It is even the basis of many evil practices.
+It is even the origin of many evil practices.
 Many television preachers devised peculiar doctrines not found in the Bible.